usnistgov/tcp_c2_rviz/Readme.md

 ----

 Michaloski, John L. (Fed)
-1/16/2017 3:34:26 PM
+1/17/2017 8:59:49 AM
 MotomanRvizReadme.docx

-This document presents a Command and Control (C&C) text based interface for communicating with Robot Operating System (ROS) package thjat interfaces to an ROS RVIZ visualation of a robot (currently only Motoma SI20D and Fanuc LRMate 200id).
-This implementation offers robot controllers that are not ROS based the ability to simulate robot motion that is displayed in RVIZ.
+This document presents a Command and Control (C&C) text based interface for communicating with Robot Operating System (ROS) package that interfaces to a ROS RVIZ visualization of a robot (currently only Motoma SI20D, Fanuc LRMate 200id, and Kuka LWR).
+This implementation offers robot controllers that are not ROS-based the ability to simulate robot motion that is displayed in RVIZ.
 It uses the Unified Robot Description Format (URDF) to provide the ROS parameter "robot_description" used by RVIZ to draw and control the robot.
 The tested version information for the ROS implementation is:
  - ROS indigo
  - OS - Ubuntu 12.04 (64-bit)